 SEA is getting outdated sooner or later, and is based on SICS, that is why the transition from SICS to NICOS is a good trigger

-protocol towards the experiment control software.
+using SECoP as communication protocol towards the experiment control software.

 By default a setup 'frappy' is loaded providing the following commands:

-frappy('<main cfg>') # change main SE configuration (e.g. cryostat) frappy('<main cfg>', '<stick cfg>') # change main and sample-stick configuration frappy(stick='<stick cfg>') # change stick only frappy('') # remove main SE apparatus including stick frappy() # show the current SE configuration frappy(addons=...) # similar to above, for additional equipment not covered by main/stick frappy_list() # list available configurations
+frappy('<main cfg>') # change main SE configuration (e.g. cryostat) frappy('<main cfg>', '<stick cfg>') # change main and sample-stick configuration frappy(stick='<stick cfg>') # change stick only frappy('') # remove main SE apparatus including stick frappy.show() # show the current SE configuration frappy(addons=...) # similar to above, for additional equipment not covered by main/stick frappy_list() # list available configurations

 note: use AddSetup('frappy') if the setup is not yet loaded